 \subsection{Distributed Memory Storage}

-Inspired by the distributed memory in brains, each node of EMN maintains the memory about the association between the accepted memory signal $\hat{m}$ and the label $y$ for each input instance as shown in Fig. \ref{fig:overview-c}.
-The memory unit of the $i^{th}$ neuron node can be modeled as a two-dimensional image $M_i$, the first dimension of which is the class label $y$ and the other one is the memory signal $\hat{m}$.
+Following the distributed memory architecture, each node in MemFlow maintains memory about the association between the memory signal $\hat{m}$ and the label $y$ for each input instance, as shown in Fig. \ref{fig:overview-c}.
+The memory unit of the $i^{th}$ neuron node can be modeled as a two-dimensional image $M_i$, the first dimension of which is the class label $y$, and the other is the memory signal $\hat{m}$.
 For each incoming feature vector, which is propagated in the network to achieve the memory signal on each neuron by Eq (\ref{eq3-1-5}), the association of the memory signal and the label of the instance can be stored by increasing the value of the corresponding pixel in $M_i$.
-However, this trivial implementation of memory storage may lead to a large consumption of computer memory.
+However, this trivial implementation of memory storage may lead to large consumption of computer memory.

-To reduce the memory cost, we adopt multiple Gaussian distributions to approximate the memory storage.
-In particular, for the visual classification tasks, we assume that the distribution of memory signals in the $k^{th}$ class on the $i^{th}$ neuron obeys the Gaussian distribution:
+To reduce the memory cost, we model the memory storage using probability distributions according to the following theorem: \begin{theorem}[\textbf{Gaussian Distribution of Neuron Memory}] the distribution of memory signals in the $k^{th}$ class on the $i^{th}$ neuron of MemFlow follows the Gaussian distribution: